itoledoc/gWTO2/index.rst

    Figure 2

+The gui for ACA (``gWTO2 ACA``) is almost the same, except for the lack of "Array Options", and a tab "TP" that will be used for handling Total Power SBs

 Setting up variables
 --------------------

-After opening, the date will be by defaul the current UTC time, pwv is set to 1.2 mm., the horizon limit is 20 degrees, minimum hour angle is -5 and maximum hour angle is 3.
+After opening, the date will be by default the current UTC time, pwv is set to 1.2 mm., the horizon limit is 20 degrees, minimum hour angle is -5 and maximum hour angle is 3.
 The LST field is not editable, and it shows the LST for the date time set in the Date field.

-The box with the array variables will have the *Std.
-Conf.:* field set to "Current Conf.".
+**For BL GUI only.** The box with the array variables will have the *Std.
+Conf.:* field set to
+"Current Conf.".
 This "Current Conf" comes from the output of the CASA script ``arrayConfigurationTools.py``, which can be found at AIV/science/ArrayConfiguration/Tools/arrayConfigurationTools.py.
 It is made